McModknower/knowrob/README.md

       "data-backend": "mongodb"
     }
   ]
+}
 ```

 For more information about storage backends, please refer to the [Backends](src/storage/README.md) documentation,
-and for more information about reasoners, please refer to the [Reasoner](src/reasoner/README.md) documentation.
+and for more information about reasoning, please refer to the [Reasoner](src/reasoner/README.md) documentation.

 ### Launching